crock-24/MonteCarlo-Distribution-Compare/README.md

 - Applied Monte Carlo simulation to derive empirical p-values through permutation.
 - Gained practical experience with resampling techniques for nonparametric testing.
 - Developed custom statistical functions and interpreted high-dimensional test outcomes.

----

-## Course Context

-This work was completed as part of a **graduate course in Monte Carlo Methods**, focused on simulation-based statistical inference.
-The techniques practiced here are directly applicable to quantitative research roles, experimental design, and data-driven decision making.